Skip to Content

 Amisfield is, in many ways, the crown jewel of Central Otago’s vibrant wine culture.
 They take their time with making wines that are “hands-off” (according to their winemaker, Greg Lane) or fiddled with as little as possible along the winemaking journey.

 At Amisfield, their mantra is all about keeping it organic from harvest to bottle.
-And it’s less about what they do, and more of what they don’t.
+And it’s less about what they do and more about what they don’t.

 Keeping it real means you’ll taste the land in every glass – including all the schist and earth’s minerals of the 2-million-year-old mountains of the region.
 Best known for its distinctive Pinot Noir, it’s one not to miss at Amisfield.

-Tasting is $15 NZD per person for up to five wines and a menu of small plate dishes from the restaurant can accompany or follow your tasting.
-Visit their tasting room in Lake Hayes is open Wednesday to Saturday from 10 am to 6 pm and Sunday from 10 am to 5 pm.
+Tasting is $25 NZD per person for up to five wines and a menu of small plate dishes from the restaurant can accompany or follow your tasting.
+Visit their tasting room in Lake Hayes is open every day of the week from 10 am to 6 pm.
 Groups of 7 or more will require an online reservation.

 Related Read: Traveling to Wanaka?
 Include Amisfield as one of your stops between Queenstown and Wanaka.